SOCIAL ACTIVIST

 Contemporaries

 Among people born in 1945, Stella Obasanjo ranks 676Before her are Elkie Brooks, David Dukes, Madhavrao Scindia, John Garamendi, Sandy Berger, and Liam O'Flynn.
 After her are Sheila Sherwood, Catherine Burns, Bob Ludwig, Jim Doyle, Allan Stone, and Anne Waldman.
 Among people deceased in 2005, Stella Obasanjo ranks 370Before her are Kâzım Koyuncu, Lakshman Kadirgamar, David Di Tommaso, Nadia Anjuman, Little Milton, and Frances Langford.
-After her are Domino Harvey, Yvonne Vera, Hamilton Camp, Howard Morris, Ralph Edwards, and Dmitry Nelyubin.
+After her are Domino Harvey, Luis Caballero, Yvonne Vera, Hamilton Camp, Howard Morris, and Ralph Edwards.

 Others Born in 1945